-Principles, theories, and practices of community needs assessment and community interventions are reviewed with a focus on the history, events, and attitudes that led to the development of community mental health delivery systems.
+Principles, theories, and practices of community needs assessment and community interventions are reviewed with a focus on the history, events, and attitudes that led to the development of community mental health delivery systems within clinical mental health counseling.
 This course surveys the design and utilization of public and private programs, networks and facilities within the mental health continuum of care, as well as the interplay of public and private funding and service utilization.
-This course acquaints students with the various approaches (prevention, consultation) and techniques (needs assessment, program evaluation) used by counselors in community settings across diverse populations.
+This course acquaints students with the various approaches (prevention, consultation) and techniques used by counselors in community settings across diverse populations and provides an orientation to the Clinical Mental Health Counseling profession.

-PYCL 0665 School Consultation Skills
+PYCL 0665 School Consultation Skills (3 credits)